 Happinest is a creative company based in the Western Cape that specialises in luxury wedding planning, coordination, styling and décor hire.

-Goeters specialises in the up most imaginative creations of beautiful décor and lights for weddings and events.
+Goeters specialises in the utmost imaginative creations of beautiful décor and lights for weddings and events.

-The Tablecloth Hiring Company is a National Company with branches in Cape Town, Johannesburg, Stellenbosch and Pretoria, with agents in Port Elizabeth and the Natal Midlands.
+The Tablecloth Hiring Company is a National Company with branches in Cape Town, Johannesburg, and Stellenbosch, with agents in Port Elizabeth.

 Elizabeth’s gowns are the ultimate in femininity, romance and sensuality.
 She has built an enviable reputation for creating exquisite bridal gowns, using only the best fabrics.